ezra-obiwale/quizzas/readme.md

 * Laravel-CORS [barryvdh/laravel-cors](http://github.com/barryvdh/laravel-cors)
 * Laraquick [ezraobiwale/laraquick](https://github.com/ezra-obiwale/laraquick)

-What I made is really simple: an integration of these three packages and a setup of some authentication and credentials recovery methods.
+What I made is really simple: an integration of these four packages and a setup of some authentication and credentials recovery methods.

 ## Installation